Skip to main content

 June 3, 2022

 Colorado Congresswoman Diana DeGette helped introduce legislation to ban the sale, manufacturing, transfer or possession of high-capacity gun magazines capable of holding more than 10 rounds of ammunition.
-That legislation was part of a package of eight gun safety bills that will head to the full U.S.
+That legislation was part of a package of eight gun safety bills that will head to the full U.S. House for a vote that could come as early as next week.

 May 25, 2022